rigoorozco/m2-artix7-accelerator-card/projects/xdma_ddr3_dfx/README.md

 ## dfx_partition (Block Design Container)
 ![image info](.images/dfx_partition.png)

-**Note**: This portion is still under work.

-With that said, this should practically be a playground to do whatever you want.
+This should practically be a playground to do whatever you want.
 As long as you don't modify the interfaces going in and out of this block design container.

 Important things to mention:
 - **Address Range**: the SmartConnect in the static region needs to be informed of the range the RP will need
     - Don't randomly address AXI mapped IPs
+    - Make sure address selected in RP are within the aperture configured in Static Region
+    - I've allocated the range 0x4001_0000 - 0x4001_FFFF (64 KB) in the default build so when an RP is built any address in that range can be used
 - **AXI Register Slices**: these serve the same purpose as those in `dfx_socket` and shall **always** match settings
     - Don't remove these or change their settings.

-### Future Plans
+### Current State

-Add the following:
+Includes the following:
-- MM2S DataMover control module
+- MM2S DataMover and control module
-- S2MM DataMover control module
+- S2MM DataMover and control module
-- Multiply-add module
+- AXI Stream FIFO

-With those a demo of the following could be made:
+With those a demo of the following is possible:
 - Write a buffer to DDR3 via PCIe
-- RP will read from DDR3 buffer and perform some operation on it
+- MM2S DataMover will read from DDR3 buffer
+- AXI Stream FIFO forwards data
-- RP will write result to DDR3 buffer
+- S2MM DataMover will write to DDR3 buffer
 - Read a buffer from DDR33 via PCIe

+This accomplishes a simple loopback test.
+This is done in `app/scripts/dma/test-datamover.sh`.

-Loads of hardware accelerated activities can be performed with these.
+Loads of hardware accelerated activities can be performed just by swapping out the FIFO.